Youssless/ElectricMotorTemperature/README.md

 # ElectricMotorTemperature
-Predicting electric motor temperature using multivariate linear regression
+Predicting the motor speeds depending on the tempreatures of different components in the motor